slanska/flexilite/README.md

 | ClassID | CurrentSchemaID | Properties |
 |1          |22              |```{ name: {id: 11, title: "Name"}, age: {id: 12, title: "Age"}, salary: {id: 13, title: "Salary"}}```|
 |2  |

+Every class has ID (foreign key to .attributes.ID), name (alias to attribute name), and collection of properties.
+Properties can be:
+- primitive (integer, string, boolean)
+-collection of primitive (string[])
+- dependent object (owned and deleted by master object)
+- collection of dependent objects
+-reference to independent object
+- collection of references

 ###Table [.schemas]